-At Brimley-Lawrence Animal Clinic in Toronto, we conveniently provide an extensive range of feline services all under one roof to make sure your pet is and remains healthy.
-At Brimley-Lawrence Animal Clinic, our cat clinic in Toronto will please even the most demanding cats.
+At Bellamy-Lawrence Animal Hospital in Toronto, we conveniently provide an extensive range of feline services all under one roof to make sure your pet is and remains healthy.
+Our cat clinic in Toronto will please even the most demanding cats.
 So if you ‘own’ a cat, be prepared to learn feline.

 What to Watch For and What It Means

 Understanding a cat is simply a matter of paying attention, watching the cat’s body language and responding accordingly.
 Cats use a variety of ways to communicate their feelings, needs and desires.